 All costs associated with production for the Company's advertising, marketing, and promotion are expensed during the periods when the activities take place.
 All other advertising costs, such as print and online media, are expensed when the advertisement occurs.
-The Company incurred \$0.9 million in advertising and marketing costs for the year ended December 31, 2019 and \$0.3 million for the year ended December 31, 2018.
+The Company incurred \$0.9 million in advertising and marketing costs for each of the years ended December 31, 2020 and December 31, 2019.